...

 I am German and live in Switzerland.
 I have opened a YUH account.
 In about a year's time, I would like to deregister in Switzerland and emigrate to the Philippines.
 Can I still keep the YUH account active and make payments/transfers?
 Thanks for an answer.
 Greetings

 One more question about security at Yuh.
-Are the investments also considered special assets and are they "protected" in the event of bankruptcy, or is the situation different because the investments are only managed on a fiduciary basis?
+Are the investments also considered special assets and are they "protected" in the event of bankruptcy or is the situation different because the investments are only managed in trust?

 Kind regards